MegaByteMark/microsoft-access-utilities/README.md

 ## Installation

-To install any of the modules e.g. AdoDbDataProvider, you need to import the `.cls` file into your MS Access project:
+To install any of the modules e.g. SqlServerDataProvider, you need to import the `.cls` file into your MS Access project:

 1. Open your MS Access database.
 2. Press `Alt + F11` to open the VBA editor.
 3. In the VBA editor, go to `File -> Import File...`.
-4. Select the `AdoDbDataProvider.cls` file and click `Open`.
+4. Select the `SqlServerDataProvider.cls` file and click `Open`.
+5. Ensure you have added a reference to Microsoft ActiveX Data Objects 6.1 Library and Microsoft Scripting Runtime.

 .cls was selected as the format for this repo because it requires the least administrative burden for MS Access developers.